Shop now & save up to 80% on medication

 Glucose monitoringLearning your personal response to mealsNeeds careful interpretation with your care team

 There is no single American Diabetes Association diet menu that fits everyone.
 Major diabetes nutrition guidance supports individualized eating patterns.
-The right structure depends on your glucose goals, medicines, weight history, kidney function, heart risk, and preferences.
+The right structure depends on your glucose goals, medicines, weight history, kidney function, heart risk, appetite, and preferences.

-Carbohydrates, Servings, and Glucose Response
+Carbohydrate Servings and Glucose Response

 Carbohydrate planning matters because carbohydrate has the most direct short-term effect on blood glucose.
 This does not mean people with diabetes must avoid all carbs.
 It means the amount, type, timing, and meal mix deserve attention.